nathancarter/weblurch/doc/plan.md

 clicks, and other events in the form of code that can be dropped directly into the test suite.

- * Add a button for emailing the generated code to the webLurch developers.
-   It should open a message in your default mail program with the test code in the body, plus a header that asks the user to insert some comments explaining anything they feel is not evident from the generated test itself.
  * Add instructions to the bottom of the test pane, as promised at the outset of its construction.
 Include links to example test code in the repository and the source code of the the test UI itself.